[Comp-neuro] PhD Program in Neuroscience at Baylor College of

 The graduate program leading to a Ph.D. in neuroscience is designed as a

 five-year program.
-In the first year, students complete basic courses
+In the first year, students complete a series of

 neuroscience.
 Concurrently, they familiarize themselves with ongoing

-research through rotations in the laboratories of Neuroscience faculty
+research through 3 to 5 rotations in the laboratories of Neuroscience

-of their choice.
-At the end of the first year, students choose an
+faculty of their choice.
+At the end of the first year, students choose

 debiasi at bcm.edu.